Regulus343/Identify/readme.md

 		"regulus/identify": "dev-master"
 	},

 Then run `php composer.phar update` from the command line.
 Composer will install the Identify package.

+<a name="command-line-installation"></a>
+## Command Line Installation

+Run the following from the command line:

+	php artisan identify:install

+Identify should now be installed.

+You should now have 4 users, 'Admin', 'TestUser', 'TestUser2', and 'TestUser3'.
+All of the passwords are 'password' and the usernames are case insensitive, so you may simply type 'admin' and 'password' to log in.
+The 3 initial roles are 'Administrator', 'Moderator', and 'Member'.
+'Admin' has the 'Administrator' role, 'TestUser' has the 'Moderator' role, the final 2 users have the 'Member' role.

 Now, all you have to do is register the service provider, set up Identify's alias in `app/config/app.php`, and set 'model' to `Regulus\Identify\User` in `app/config/auth.php`.
 Add this to the `providers` array:

 	'Regulus\Identify\IdentifyServiceProvider',